lumberjackdev/website/_posts/2020-02-27-spring-data-jdbc.md

 ```

 #### One-to-Many
-Here's the sql we'll be using to showcase a One-to-Many relationship:
+Here's the sql we use to showcase a One-to-Many relationship:

 ```sql
 create table warehouse